Blackberry Growing Information

 Choosing Cultivars

-Blackberry cultivars (varieties) widely vary between the U.S.D.A.’s agricultural hardiness zones.
-It is imperative that you choose a variety that not only is rated for your zone, but one that will produce the quality of blackberries that you desire.
-Berries Unlimited offers a wide variety of blackberry cultivar varieties for the U.S.D.A. agriculture hardiness zones 3 thru 10.
-If you are unsure of your hardiness zone, or just need help choosing which of the many fine varieties available to you, our staff will be more than happy to assist you in making the right choice.
+Blackberry cultivars (varieties) vary widely between the U.S.D.A.’s agricultural hardiness zones.
+It is imperative that you choose a variety that is not only rated for your zone but also produces the quality of blackberries you desire.
+Berries Unlimited offers a wide variety of blackberry cultivars for U.S.D.A. agricultural hardiness zones 3 through 10.

-There are two main types of blackberries-erect, and trailing (dewberries).
-Although there are Thorny and Thorn-less and Hybrid.
-In this case we are just talking about the two main types.
-When properly pruned the erect varieties don't usually need to be trellised, but trailing varieties must be trellised.
-Construct a trellis of posts spaced 10 to 15 feet apart, with wires attached at 3- and 5-foot heights.
-The plants are then attached to these wires with a soft string.
+Construct a trellis using posts spaced 10 to 15 feet apart, with wires attached at 3- and 5-foot heights.
+The plants are then tied to these wires with soft string.

 Planting